icopy-site/awesome/docs/awesome/awesome-audit-algorithms.md

 ## Papers
 ### 2022
+- [Look at the Variance!
+Efficient Black-box Explanations with Sobol-based Sensitivity Analysis](https://proceedings.neurips.cc/paper/2021/file/da94cbeff56cfda50785df477941308b-Paper.pdf) - (NeurIPS) *Sobol indices provide an efficient way to capture higher-order interactions between image regions and their contributions to a (black box) neural network’s prediction through the lens of variance.*
 - [Your Echos are Heard: Tracking, Profiling, and Ad Targeting in the Amazon Smart Speaker Ecosystem](https://arxiv.org/pdf/2204.10920.pdf) - (arxiv) *Infers a link between the Amazon Echo system and the ad targeting algorithm.*
 ### 2021
 - [Auditing Black-Box Prediction Models for Data Minimization Compliance](https://www.cs.bu.edu/faculty/crovella/paper-archive/minimization-audit-Neurips21.pdf) - (NeurIPS) *Measures the level of data minimization satisfied by the prediction model using a limited number of queries.*